screamz2k/screamz2k.github.io/content/posts/phoenixc2-first-release.md

 ## Contributing
 Any type of contribution would mean a lot to me.
 You can contribute by reporting bugs, suggesting new features,creating pull requests, or improving the documentation.
 But please follow the [Contribution Guidelines](https://github.com/screamz2k/PhoenixC2/blob/main/.github/CONTRIBUTING.md).

-As this is my first serious open source project, I am very happy to receive any kind of feedback.
+As this is my first serious open source project, I would be very happy to receive any kind of feedback.

 ## Links
 - [Github](https://github.com/screamz2k/PhoenixC2)